The only way you can beat the lawyers is to die with nothing.

 After all liabilities of both the estate and the decedent are paid, the remaining assets are distributed to the beneficiaries.

 Probate can be formal or informal.
-Formal probate (aka notice probate, solemn form probate) requires that the personal representative get permission from the court to do everything, which includes property appraisals, debt payments, payment of fees, and the actual distribution of property.
+Formal probate (aka notice probate, solemn form probate) requires that the personal representative get permission from the court to do everything, including property appraisals, debt payments, payment of fees, and the actual distribution of property.
 This, of course, greatly increases both the time necessary to probate the estate and the cost.

 The purported purpose of formal probate is to prevent fraud, but, for years, probate courts and attorneys have used probate to extract fees out of the estate, which is why one of the main objectives of estate planning is to avoid probate.